 Do you produce AHSS?
-Then why not mention your company here?
-You can also add your materials to our database so that engineers, product designers and materials specialists can find you more easily.
-Contact us to discuss: email@example.com.
+Then why not bring your company to an audience of metal buyers?
+Join the Matmatch x Resourex marketplace for flat steel, add your materials to the database, and enable engineers and metal buyers to find and contact you easily.
+Contact us to discuss: firstname.lastname@example.org.

 “The Matmatch materials platform has given us the opportunity to explore and learn about the world around us.
 I am excited to share my knowledge and passion for materials science with other materials experts from all over the world.”